localdevices/nodeorc/README.rst

 ============

-To install the latest release of NodeOpenRiverCam on your device, there are two options, native installation (only on linux devices) or a docker installation (also on Windows or Mac):
+To install the latest release of NodeOpenRiverCam on your device, there are two options, native installation (only on linux devices, tested for debian-based systems) or a docker installation (also on Windows or Mac):

 Native installation
 -------------------